WillEckersley/Pinterest_data_pipeline/README.md

 -	The number of users that have joined between 2015 and 2020
 -	The median follower count for users that joined between 2015 and 2020.
 -	The median follower count for users that joined between 2015 and 2020 based on their generational age grouping.

+Again, please see pintrest_batch_data_processing.py in this repository for details.

 ### §3.1.4 Orchestration/management: